 This second process is known as regeneration.
 It takes a while to complete, so the water softener is usually set up to initiate the regeneration process at night.
 The good models will actually do this automatically at a time that is convenient (or when it’s needed) and they will only use the exact amount of water needed.

 Are there water softeners that don’t use salt?

 Salt-based water softeners are very effective at what they do, but they aren’t without their drawbacks.
-Buying special salt can be expensive if you have a large household, and disposing of salt water down the drain isn’t good for the environment.
-Although ion exchange water softeners are by far the most widespread, other types of softener do exist.
+Buying special salt can be expensive if you have a large household, and disposing of saltwater down the drain isn’t good for the environment.
+Although ion exchange water softeners are by far the most widespread, other types of softeners do exist.

 The first is a kind of water filtration system which uses no salt in its operation.
 It relies on another fancily named process, chelation, to keep the metal ions in the water from adhering to surfaces.

 With this solution, you’re getting water that’s basically as hard as it was before with some of the same problems that plague it like forming curds instead of soap suds.
 On the other hand, it has been shown that water that passes through these salt-free “softeners” doesn’t leave as much metal residue behind as regular water, so buying one is definitely an improvement over not using any kind of softening method.